 When a stock has a high float, it means that there are a lot of shares available.
 When there are a lot of shares to go around, then everyone can get the stock.
 That’s not necessarily a bad thing although it does mean that price will most likely move more slowly compared to a much lower float.

 I find the sweet spot between volatility and price action are floats in the medium range.
 15-40 million share floats don’t typically move too fast.
 They give you time to think.
 They still will grind up intra-day and make for good plays.

-If you’re a long term investor than the slow grind wouldn’t make as much of an impact.
+If you’re a long-term investor then the slow grind wouldn’t make as much of an impact.
 It all depends on the type of trader you are.
 Maybe you like variety.
-If so you can trade different types of floats, and you can have the right expectations when you do (bookmark our penny stocks list and stock watch lists pages).
+If so you can trade different types of floats, and you can have the right expectations when you do.

-What does low float mean in stocks?
 Low float stocks are a whole different animal, especially when you trade penny stocks.
 When the stock has a low float it means there aren’t a lot of shares to trade.
 So when the demand of a stock is high traders are fighting for shares.
-The bid ask spread is tight.
+The bid-ask spread is tight.
 Then wide.
 In seconds flat.
 Price moves quickly and typically follows momentum moving averages and indicators up.
 The price can rocket or crash in seconds, and halt.